zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

 9. Select **Base** for the for type.
 10. Select **Submit**.

 ### Add the base template files

+Here, you'll add necessary configuration and schema files to your base template.
+These files are crucial as they define the structure and rules for your NGINX configurations.

 1. On the **Template > Overview** page, select **rr_base_template**.
 2. Add the config template file: